relacs/makertai/README.md

 sudo ./makertaikernel.sh test hal none
 ```
 Equivalently, you can use the `sched` and `math` option.

-### TODO
-no saving and naming of test results when doing this manually

 If this fails:
 - Make sure you have the `STACKPROTECTOR` set to "None" or "Regular" (see [Basic kernel configuration][basickernelconfiguration])